VideoGameSmash12/KFC/README.md

 # KFC
-Seth did what with the code?
+Seth did what with code?